SanderElias/Samples/Angular-Signals/readme.md

 ## Conclusion

 Angular signals are all set to green for a bright future.
-They will be the foundation for a load of cool stuff, and will be the (now missing) grease between lots of things.
-Especially the interop between observables and signals will be a huge win.
-Dropping in and out of the reactive stream is where most problems are, and this will decrease the need for this dropping in and out.
+They will be the foundation for a load of cool stuff and will be the (now missing) grease between lots of things.
+The interop between observables and signals will be an especially huge win.
+Dropping in and out of the reactive stream is where most problems exist and this will decrease the need for this dropping in and out.
 ZoneJS is wonderful, but at the same time, it can be an issue for performance in some cases.
 Reading the signal tells me that this is also something where buying into them will make a huge difference.